timeplus-io/docs/docs/k8s-helm.md

 timeplus/timeplus-enterprise	v4.0.10      	2.5.11     	Helm chart for deploying a cluster of Timeplus ...
 timeplus/timeplus-enterprise	v3.0.7       	2.4.23     	Helm chart for deploying a cluster of Timeplus ...
 ```
-Please choose the latest `CHART VERSION`.

 Staring from v3.0.0 chart version, the `APP VERSION` is the same version as [Timeplus Enterprise](/enterprise-releases).
+Prior to v3.0.0 chart version, the `APP VERSION` is the same version as the timeplusd component.

 ### Create Namespace